St Aidan's College Virtual Visit

 Welcome to your virtual visit to St Aidan's College Durham, where you can experience what we offer.

-We would have loved to welcome you to our Visit Days in March and June.
+We would have loved to welcome you to our Visit Days.
 Unfortunately due to COVID-19 we cannot welcome visitors.
 Instead, we have produced this site to offer you a virtual visit.
 We hope you enjoy finding out about life here at St Aidan's College, known in Durham as ‘The Rainbow College’.

 Dr Susan Frenk, College Principal